 One of my favorite features about HTP is the built-in, tough as nails, topcoat.
 For typical furniture projects, the built-in topcoat provides top-notch durability as it cures.
 The finish is low luster and easy to clean.

 HTP does have a built-in primer, but no matter what paint I’m using, or what piece I’m painting, I ALWAYS prime!!!
 Aside from the adhesion benefits, you also want to protect your finish from bleeding through.
 Particularly when working with whites and light colors!
 My go-to stain-blocking primer is Zinsser Bullseye 123 spray primer.
 It comes in grey and white and is also available by the quart (or gallon).
 I opt for grey for the pieces most likely to have bleed-through.
 Yes, even when painting it white after priming!
-Something about the grey really works wonders on tenacious bleed-through.
+Something about the grey works wonders on tenacious bleed-through.
 I always opt to spray it (either aerosol or my HVLP sprayer) because I find brushing on the primer pulls the tannins and other causes of bleeding through to the surface.
 Allow a couple of hours between coats.
 If you see any bleed-through, spot prime where needed.

 I recently completed an antique walnut sideboard this week that was nearly stripped to raw wood due to the amount of cleaning required.
 Typically this would bring up concerns about bleed-through, particularly on wood like walnut… but with proper prep and stain-blocking primer, I didn’t have even the smallest spot of bleed-through to contend with!!
 Not on the sideboard or the matching china cabinet.
 After thoroughly cleaning with Heirloom Traditions “Deglosser”, scuff sanding, and finishing the needed filling and repairs, followed by another wipe down with Deglosser to remove any remaining dust, etc., you’re then ready to apply the stain-blocking primer.